My parents built their dream house.

 I spent the majority of that time sifting though memories.
 My school work achievements (best speller of grade three certificate – tie), my little sister’s baseball certificate, a scrapbook of creative writing by my older sister, ice show and jazz dance programs.
 Stumbling on my parents’ memories.
-The bill of sale for their first new car, a Nova.
+The bill of sale for their first new car – a Pontiac Nova.
 Their high school photos, receipts, wedding and first baby cards.

 I walked around the house, shooting photos and video.
 Snapping a photo in the sewing room’s closet.
 It’s conjoined with the office closet and my older sister and I used to walk through to the other side.
 That sewing room was my first bedroom which I shared with my older sister.
-With white wallpaper dotted with tiny blue flowers and eggshell carpet and late-1980s furniture including bunk beds.
+White wallpaper dotted with tiny blue flowers and eggshell carpet and late-1980s furniture including bunk beds.

 I shot photos of the family room, bar, and fireplace.
 Remembering my party the summer before grade eight, and my friends pretending to raid that bar.
 Hosting my maternal Baba and Gigi’s 40th wedding anniversary.
 End of March, and it was so warm, people were wearing t-shirts outside.
 Having a sleepover and everyone sleeping on the sectional or floor even though there was a hide-a-bed.